Joomla: 2005–2007

-Joomla was the outcome of a fork of Mambo on 17 August 2005.
+Joomla was the outcome of a fork of Mambo on August 17, 2005.
 At that time, the Mambo name was a trademark of Miro International Pvt.
-Ltd, who formed a non-profit foundation with the stated purpose of funding the project and protecting it from lawsuits.
-The Joomla development team claimed that many of the provisions of the foundation structure violated previous agreements made by the elected Mambo Steering Committee, lacked the necessary consultation with key stakeholders and included provisions that violated core open source values.
+Ltd., which formed a non-profit foundation with the stated purpose of funding the project and protecting it from lawsuits.
+The Joomla development team claimed that many of the provisions of the foundation structure violated previous agreements made by the elected Mambo Steering Committee, lacked the necessary consultation with key stakeholders, and included provisions that violated core open source values.

-Joomla's original co-founders, Andrew Eddie, Brian Teeman, Johan Janssens, Jean-Marie Simonet et al., established Open Source Matters, Inc. (OSM) to distribute information to the software community.
+Joomla's original co-founders, Andrew Eddie, Brian Teeman, Johan Janssens, Jean-Marie Simonet, et al., established Open Source Matters, Inc. (OSM) to distribute information to the software community.
 Project leader Eddie wrote a letter that appeared on the announcements section of the public forum at mamboserver.com.
-Over one thousand people joined OpenSourceMatters.org within a day, most posting words of encouragement and support.
+Over a thousand people joined OpenSourceMatters.org within a day, most posting words of encouragement and support.
 Miro CEO Peter Lamont responded publicly to the development team in an article titled "The Mambo Open Source Controversy—20 Questions With Miro".
 This event created controversy within the free software community about the definition of open source.
 Forums of other open-source projects were active with postings about the actions of both sides.

-In the two weeks following Eddie's announcement, teams were reorganised and the community continued to grow.
+In the two weeks following Eddie's announcement, teams were reorganised, and the community continued to grow.
 Eben Moglen and the Software Freedom Law Center (SFLC) assisted the Joomla core team beginning in August 2005, as indicated by Moglen's blog entry from that date and a related OSM announcement.
 The SFLC continues to provide legal guidance to the Joomla Project as one of OSM's partners.

-On 18 August Eddie called for community input to suggest a name for the project.
-The core team reserved the right for the final naming decision and chose a name not suggested by the community.
-On 22 September the new name, Joomla!, was announced.
-It is the anglicised spelling of the Swahili word jumla, meaning "all together" or "as a whole" that also has a similar meaning in at least Amharic, Arabic, Turkic languages and Urdu.
-On 26 September, the development team called for logo submissions from the community and invited the community to vote on the logo; the team announced the community's decision on 29 September.
-Beginning in October 2005 guidelines covering branding, licensing and use of the registered trademark were published.
+On August 18, Eddie called for community input to suggest a name for the project.
+The core team reserved the right to make the final naming decision and chose a name not suggested by the community.
+On September 22, the new name, Joomla!, was announced.
+It is the anglicised spelling of the Swahili word jumla, meaning "all together" or "as a whole," which also has a similar meaning in at least Amharic, Arabic, Turkic languages and Urdu.
+On September 26, the development team called for logo submissions from the community and invited the community to vote on the logo; the team announced the community's decision on September 29.
+Beginning in October 2005, guidelines covering branding, licensing, and use of the registered trademark were published.